-Whether your keeping meat-free because you’re a full-time vegetarian, for health reasons, or you’re just taking a break from Portuguese meat and fish-based cuisine, here’s a list of five new vegetarian restaurants that you may want to try out while in Lisbon.
+Whether your keeping meat-free because you’re a full-time vegetarian, for health reasons, or you’re just taking a break from Portuguese meat and fish-based cuisine, here’s a list of six new vegetarian restaurants.
+Centrally located, you may want to try out a few while in Lisbon.

 1. Café Garrett by Ohana, Baixa

 Conveniently located on the side entrance to the National Theatre, opposite Rossio’s railway station, Café Garrett is an ovo-lacto vegetarian eatery.
 The place is great for watching the hustle and bustle of the city while enjoying some seitan steak bites or a chickpea burger.
 The lunch menu is around €10, drinks excluded.
 At dinner, there’s the regular à la carte menu.

 Praça Dom Pedro IV, 9am-11pm (Sunday 10am-6pm).
 Average price for 2: €30.

 2. Juicy, Baixa

 Juicy is a juice and cocktail bar that takes the vegan concept to the next level with plant-based dishes, including gluten free options.
 It’s a great place for a healthy, vegetarian meal after a morning sightseeing.
 The menu includes flatbreads (or wraps) inspired by Mediterranean and Middle East cuisines, soup of the day, a delicious sweet potato side and several salads.
 There’s no table service.

 Rua de São Julião 70, 10am-10pm.
 Average price for 2: €15.